WrightonLabCSU/join_asvbins/README.md

 # Comparing 16S (ASV) to Bins

-This tool provides a method for connecting 16S rRNA sequences to a set of bin-scaffolds.
+This tool provides a method for
+(i) identifying and recovering 16S rRNA genes in genome scaffolds and (ii) connecting these genomic 16S rRNA sequences to a set amplicon sequence variants (ASVs) 16S rRNA genes from amplicon sequencing.
-The code is in essence a wrapper around a Snakemake pipeline that uses barnap and MMseqs2, with the option of substituting BLAST for MMseqs2.
+ The code works around a Snakemake pipeline that uses barnap and MMseqs2, with the option of substituting BLAST for MMseqs2.
-This is not a perfect system, and is also a work in progress.

 ## Install

 The tool can run on as few as 1 core but it will utilize as many cores as specified by the -t argument.
 MMseqs2 is much faster than BLAST but will require more memory, often in the range of 40 - 60 gigabytes depending on the size of the target data set.
-Using blast will decrease the memory requirements but will also require a long run time.
+Using BLAST will decrease the memory requirements but will also require a long run time.

-## Install

-The installation should be no more complex than:
+The falowing comands will install the tool in a conda enviroment

 ```
 wget https://raw.githubusercontent.com/rmFlynn/16s_to_bins_project/main/environment.yaml
 conda env create -f environment.yaml -n join_asvbins
 conda activate join_asvbins
 ```
+Creating a conda environment is the best way to run tool, because it depends not only on several python libraries but also on several command line tools.
+If you wish to, or are forced by circumstance, to install this tool outside of conda you should have all the information you need in the environment.yaml file to do so.

 ## Output